History of ExxonMobil: Standard Oil Company of New Jersey (1911–1999)

-Jersey Standard (1911–1973)
+Standard Oil Company of New Jersey (1911–1973)

 Over the next few decades, Jersey Standard grew significantly.
 John Duston Archbold was the first president of Jersey Standard.
-Archbold was followed by Walter C. Teagle in 1917, who made it the largest oil company in the world.
-In 1919, Jersey Standard acquired a 50% share in Humble Oil & Refining Co., a Texas oil producer.
+Archbold was followed by Walter C. Teagle in 1917, under whose presidency Jersey Standard became the largest oil company in the world.
+In 1919, Jersey Standard acquired a 50% share in Humble Oil & Refining Co., a Texas oil-producer.
 In 1920, it was listed on the New York Stock Exchange.
-In the following years it acquired or established Tropical Oil Company of Colombia (1920), Standard Oil Company of Venezuela (1921), and Creole Petroleum Company of Venezuela (1928).
+In the following years it acquired or established Tropical Oil Company of Colombia (1920), Standard Oil Company of Venezuela (1921; merged with Creole Petroleum in 1928 to become the operating subsidiary), and the Creole Petroleum Corporation (majority interest acquired in 1928).

+Jersey Standard became a shareholder in the Iraq Petroleum Company at the end of the 1920s and acquired a 30% stake in ARAMCO in 1948.

 In the Asia-Pacific region, Jersey Standard established through its Dutch subsidiary an exploration and production company Nederlandsche Koloniale Petroleum Maatschappij in 1912.
 In 1922, it found oil in Indonesia and in 1927, it built a refinery in Sumatra.
 It had oil production and refineries but no marketing network.